 A change of grade request received after the drop deadline of the following Spring or Fall semester and within one calendar year after the posting of the grade requires the signature of the appropriate college Associate Dean in addition to those of the instructor and the department chair.

-A change of grade request received more than one year after the posting of the grade will require, additionally, the approval of the Associate Dean for Undergraduate Education or Associate Dean for College of Graduate Studies, as appropriate.
+A change of grade request received more than one year after the posting of the grade will also require the approval of the Associate Dean for Undergraduate Education or Associate Dean for College of Graduate Studies, as appropriate.